The principle behind starting a conversation is to make the group comfortable, but once they’re comfortable, what comes next?

 The answer is simple – ask a question or make an observation.

-It’s called bridging, and it’s a skill that any seducer must be comfortable with.
+It’s called bridging, and it’s a skill that anyone working on improving their social skills should be comfortable with.

 The Bridge Technique:

 A bridge is a way to propel a conversation forward and steer it in the direction you want it to go.
 The first bridge generally happens right after the opener, you ask a question or make an observation.
 That question or observation should lead to a routine or identity story that will help you build value.

 Observation: I noticed you are wearing a few rings. – leads to – The Ring Finger Routine

 Question: Do you guys use the same shampoo? – leads to – The Best Friends Test

 Observation: I love the music in this bar. – leads to – It reminds me of this one cocktail lounge I found when I was traveling in Australia… (Identity storytelling)

 One of the best bridges to use after the opener is, “How do you all know each other?”
 It gives you valuable information about the dynamics of the group.